gonzalofdz/poshli/README.md

 #### What lispo is not:

-This software is not an application, this is only a library for shell developers.
+This software is not an application, this is a library for shell developers.

-#### INSTALATION:
+#### Instalation:

-Just download or clone it and link all.inc file from your shell script as this:
+Just download or clone it and link `all.inc` file from your shell script as this:

 . /usr/lib/sh/all.inc
 `Keep an eye on the [space] character after dot`